PER22/customgpt-autocomplete/README.md

 I modified the standard trie by giving each node a sorted array of size k (default is 4, as mentioned in the assignment sheet), and populating these arrays recusively with the highest frequency query strings in any child nodes.
 As a result, the suggestion part of the logic is very fast, at the cost of a more memory-intensive trie.

 I will have to learn how to time functions in python, and then I will add that to the code, and put some examples of queries, responses, and times, as well as measuring the building time for the trie.
+This will be my next commit.

 I had some difficulties along the way: I failed to notice that although the queries have associated frequencies, they are not unique.
 As a result, I was getting responses that didn't match the data.
 However, upon finding this, it all clicked together nicely.
+In addition, the longest query (or at least the one that caused the problem) was over 1000 characters long.
+I used `sys.setrecursionlimit(1500)` to get around this problem.